 For info on removing a license from a user in Office 365 and Exchange Online, check out Change in behavior for delicensed Exchange Online users.

-- For information about keyboard shortcuts that may apply to the procedures in this topic, see Keyboard shortcuts in the Exchange admin center.
+- For information about keyboard shortcuts that may apply to the procedures in this topic, see Keyboard shortcuts for the Exchange admin center.